rawbaconrobotics/RawBacon-FTC-BotCode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## TeamCode Module
- Hey there Raw Bacon coders!

-This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
-This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.
+ Where the magic happens -- the code for the robot!

 ## Creating your own OpModes

 The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own.